Revealed: Top 10 most expensive F1 cars ever to be sold at auction

 Before its sale, McLaren Racing Heritage and Mercedes AMG High Performance Powertrains presented it in ready-to-drive condition and it was sold by Sotheby’s for F4.8 million in 2021.

-Just as the RB18 was in 2022, the F2002 was a phenomenal car when it came to the most important metric, wins.
+Just like other dominant machines in years gone by, the F2002 was a phenomenal car when it came to the most important metric: wins.

 It took 15 wins, 11 pole positions and 15 fastest laps from 19 races and this particular chassis was driven to victory at the San Marino, Austrian and French GPs by Schumacher.